-One hospital night OK for robotic partial nephrectomyFebruary 7th, 2013 in Surgery /
+One hospital night OK for robotic partial nephrectomyFebruary 7, 2013 in Medicine & Health / Surgery

 (HealthDay)—Regardless of surgical complexity, most patients undergoing robotic partial nephrectomy (RPN) can be discharged in one day, according to a study published in the February issue of Urology.